jrladd/CIS241/_pages/jupyterhub.md

 Now you're ready to begin!
 Read through the Getting Started notebook and follow the instructions.
 You don't need to code anything yourself today---just follow the examples and get a feel for how Jupyter works.

 *n.b.
-We're experimenting with JupyterHub for the first time this semester.
+We're still experimenting with JupyterHub.
 If you experience any problems with how it works (e.g. it runs really slowly, files go missing, really anything that seems odd), let me know right away.
 You can always run Jupyter locally on your own laptop or on any of our classroom or lab computers.
 See this page for [instructions on working with Jupyter locally](/CIS241/jupyter).*